nilsmehlhorn/platform/projects/ngrx.io/content/guide/router-store/configuration.md

   stateKey?: string | Selector&lt;any, RouterReducerState&lt;T&gt;&gt;;
   serializer?: new (...args: any[]) => RouterStateSerializer;
   navigationActionTiming?: NavigationActionTiming;
+  onlyEventNavigationId?: boolean;
 }
 </code-example>

 - `stateKey`: The name of reducer key, defaults to `router`.
 It's also possible to provide a selector function.
 - `serializer`: How a router snapshot is serialized.
 Defaults to `DefaultRouterStateSerializer`.
 See [Custom Router State Serializer](#custom-router-state-serializer) for more information.
 - `navigationActionTiming`: When the `ROUTER_NAVIGATION` is dispatched.
 Defaults to `NavigationActionTiming.PreActivation`.
 See [Navigation Action Timing](#navigation-action-timing) for more information.
+- `onlyEventNavigationId`: By default, the router event exists on the router-store action e.g. `NavigationStart` and `RoutesRecognized`.
+The problem is that these events are not serializable, use this property to only add the navigation event to the router-store action.
+Defaults to `false`.

 ## Custom Router State Serializer